excel-soft-bootcamp/identify-objects-continued-ubedullahpatait/StateManagement.md

 **SessionState**<br/>
  session helps to maintain the user state and data all over the application by storing the information on the server memory.
 Also a session can store any kind of information or object on the server side and is accessible in the entire website.
+ - session state are single user global data
+ - session state variable are cleared when the user session time out
+ - the default is 20 minute
+ - this configurable in webconfig

 ```C#
  protected void Button1_Click(object sender, EventArgs e)